TusharPanda1986/cassandra-trigger/README.md

 This project was forked off from [here](https://github.com/felipead/cassandra-logger).
-Thanks to [felipead](https://github.com/felipead) for his contributions to opensource community
+Thanks to [felipead](https://github.com/felipead) for his contributions to open source community

 CASSANDRA TRIGGER
 ================